liias/liias.github.io/_posts/2015/2015-10-27-intellij-idea-plugin-part-1.md

 where method_rule matches either someMethod(arg) or someMethod() depending what argument_name and method_name matches (let’s assume here that they are alphanumeric names).

-Each rule can optionally have a modifier, one of:
+Each rule can optionally have modifiers:

 - `private`: PSI node will not be generated for this rule.
 Rules are public by default.
 - `external`: not generated.
 Used for generated and handwritten code integration.